 9. Keep Dating

-10. Check Your Emotional Maturity
+10. Assess Emotional Maturity

 This is the big one: being honest.
 Both people need to understand that they are entering an FWB setup.
 It should be clear from the start that the relationship is about scratching that sexual itch and nothing else.
 Neither party should expect the exclusivity nor intimacy that comes with a full-blown romantic relationship.
 Each person needs to view themselves as the other person’s plaything, to be discarded at a moment’s notice, with no strings attached.

-Rule #2: Be Careful About Who You Choose
+Rule #2: Choose Wisely

 Only a small minority of people can separate their sexuality from romantic feelings of attachment.
 As such, you’ll need to select your partner carefully.
 You might feel okay about the FWB arrangement, but the other person might not (even if they say they don’t mind).